 Type: Closed reed/bite call

-The call is made from quality materials and seems to last for a season or two, though on occasion hunters have found they get through them quicker.
-This could be down to the amount of use and the way they are being used rather than questions of quality.
+Furthermore, the call is made from quality materials and seems to last for a season or two.
+It depends how frequently you use it.
 For the price, this call is well worth trying out.

 Type: Open reed call

-Specific Features: Manipulate sounds, multiple elk talk, rubber bell to alter pitch
+Specific features: Manipulate sounds, elk talk, rubber bell to alter pitch

 Description: By pinching and squeezing the rubber ball on the Primos Imaka Da Bullcrazy Call, while moving up and down the reed, one can create a vast array of cow calls.
 The sound is lifelike and smooth and brings bulls in nice and close.

-This is great for normal calling, but when closing in it can be detrimental.
+This is great for normal calling, but when closing in, it can be detrimental.
 Once one has mastered the sounds, it’s easy to use and maintain realistic calls time after time.
 Made from high-quality materials, this is a very durable call that that will last you for several seasons.

 Sound: Bull and cow

 Description: Primos Terminator Elk Call is a popular bugle call and its capable of recreating both bull and cow calls.
-Most hunters agree that the cow sounds are okay, but there are better calls specifically for cows out there.
-The bull sounds, however, are very accurate and one is capable of producing a variety of grunts, chuckles, and screams.
+The cow sounds may not be as accurate as you would like.
+The bull sounds, however, are very accurate and it is capable of producing a variety of grunts, chuckles, and screams.

 It is fairly easy to use and one can imitate an elk fairly accurately within minutes.
 Other sounds such as grunts take a bit more practice and it is worth spending time in advance learning how.

-The build quality is again good and many hunters are very happy with the durable, blue diaphragm.
-This lasts for several years, but just in case, a spare is included and easily stored away on the bugle while out and about.
+The build quality looks good and feels durable.
+This call should last for several years, but just in case, a spare is included and easily stored away on the bugle while out and about.

-For some hunters, this call is too large.
-It doesn’t compact down much and while it can be worn on a sling, those short on space may want to consider another option.
-Otherwise, this is a fantastic bugle that consistently produces.
+Otherwise, this is a fantastic bugle that consistently produces realistic sounds.
 Finally, it comes with a handy camouflage cover, keeping you hidden while you’re using it.